Grimsby Road, Cleethorpes, Lincolnshire

 A modern polygonal building of pleasing design, incorporating a number of features from the previous (1930) church.

-Mass was said at various locations around Cleethorpes in the early 20th century, including the Technical Institute, the Pier Pavilion and the Theatre Royal.
+Mass was said at various locations around Cleethorpes in the early twentieth century, including the Technical Institute, the Pier Pavilion and the Theatre Royal.
 Finally in 1930 a permanent church was built on Grimsby Road by F.J.
-Bradford in a brick Italo-Byzantine style, at a cost of £3,400 (figure 1).
+Bradford in a brick Italo-Byzantine style, at a cost of £3,400.
 This was initially served from St Mary’s, Grimsby; Cleethorpes did not get its own parish priest until 1937, and a presbytery was built in 1952.
 In 1938 the Sisters of St Joseph of Peace established a nursing home in the town, and they still maintain a (smaller) presence in the parish.

 The church is broadly hexagonal on plan (or strictly octagonal, with two very short sides).
 It is of steel framed construction, externally clad in red brick laid in stretcher bond, with reconstituted stone dressings and a slate roof.
 The shallow pitched roofs rise up to a pretty timber open octagonal cupola containing a statue of Our Lady.
 The external walls have attached buttresses with stone offsets at the angles; between these runs a stone band at dado height.
 The windows are of slender vertical proportions, apart from the large stained glass windows and a lunette lighting the sanctuary.
 Flanking this are bays with fin-shaped projections on either side of curved apsidal walls.